evennia/evennia/evennia/contrib/events/README.md

 Default events are great but you may need more events to fit with your purposes.
 For instance, if you have a `yell` command and would like a `can_yell` event in all your rooms.

 The way to do this is to add, below your class definition, lines to add these events.
-The `create_event` function should be called.
+The `create_event_type` function should be called.
 It takes the following arguments:

 - The class to have these events (defined above).
 - The name of the event to add (str).